Oxford Conservation Volunteers

 2. Turn up at one of the mini-bus pick up points on Cowley Road and St Giles (details on the FAQ).

 3. Become a member.
-Membership costs £5 per calendar year.
-If you wish to join, fill in a membership form when out on task.
+Membership costs £10 per calendar year (£5 for students, retired or unwaged).
+If you would like to join, download a membership form or fill one in at one of our Sunday conservation tasks.
 You do not need to become a member to come along, but there are benefits to being a member.

-If you want to speak to someone about Oxford Conservation Volunteers then you can ring Chris on 07939 723427.
+If you want to speak to someone about Oxford Conservation Volunteers then you can ring Tim on 07909 957344 or email enquiries@ocv.org.uk.